Alcohol-based hand sanitiser – Work Health and Safety responsibilities

 For storage quantities greater than 10,000L and/or manufacturing facilities, you should seek specialist advice about fire protection systems.

-You must control the risk of spills in each part of the workplace where alcohol-based hand sanitisers are used, handled, stored or generated.
+You must control the risk of spills in each part of the workplace where Category 2 flammable liquids are used, handled, stored or generated.
 A spill containment system must ensure that any potential spill can be retained within the workplace and safely cleaned up.
 You must ensure that in the event of a spill or leak that different hazardous chemicals cannot interact to create a fire, explosion, or harmful reaction.

 Detailed information about the design and construction of spill containment systems can be found in AS1940.

-Vapours from alcohol-based hand sanitiser are heavier than air and may accumulate along the ground and in drains or pockets of a building.
+Vapours from Category 2 flammable liquids are heavier than air and may accumulate along the ground and in drains or pockets of a building.

 A manufacturing, decanting, or storage area without adequate ventilation creates a significant risk of fire or explosion and health hazards to workers.